 Everyoneâs fighting battles.
 Some wear theirs like badges; others tuck them deep inside, invisible to the world.

 - The person who seems distant?
-Maybe dealing with grief theyâre not ready to share.
+Perhaps they’re coping with a grief they’re not ready to share.

 When we judge based on surface-level stuff, weâre like people critiquing a book cover without reading the story.
-Spoiler: The plot is always more complicated.
+Spoiler: the plot is always more complicated.

 The Danger of Stereotyping: When Your Brain Gets Lazy

-Stereotyping is basically judgementâs sloppy cousin.
+Stereotyping is essentially the careless counterpart of judgement.
 Itâs what happens when we put people into neat little boxes because itâs easier than doing the mental work of, you know, seeing them as individuals.

 - âTheyâre from [insert country]?
-Must be like this.â
+They must be like that.â

 Stereotypes flatten people into cartoons, ignoring the messy, beautiful, complex reality of who they are.
-Plus, theyâre the gateway drug to full-on discrimination.
+Furthermore, stereotypes serve as a precursor to overt discrimination.
 Hard pass.

 The Ripple Effect: Your Judgment Doesnât Stay in a Bubble